CP Mini Split 3000Shqc-EC Horizontal QC 50 ft #19253

 Performance testing shows that this unit maintains optimal cellar temperature and humidity conditions in extreme conditions up to 110F more effectively than similar units from competing brands.
-3000Shqc units also are significantly quieter than comparable units from other brands.
+3000Shqc-EC units use energy-efficient EC fans in the evaporator and are significantly quieter than comparable units from other brands.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.

 - Quickconnect split units are designed to be installed with the evaporator inside the cellar, and the condensing unit in a remote location.

 - The Condensing unit is controlled by a Solenoid valve (dual power source, one each to the Evaporator and Condensing units.)
 The Condensing unit comes with an Outdoor Hood and Compressor Heater, and can be used indoors or outdoors in temperatures down to 20F.